Cookardinia

 Cookardinia is a rural locality in the Riverina region of New South Wales, Australia.
 The locality is 57 km south of the regional city of Wagga Wagga and 24 km east of the town of Henty.
-Its surrounding area has an approximate population of 283 persons.
+Its surrounding area has a population of some 283.

 The place name 'Cookardinia' is derived from the local Aboriginal word meaning "the place of the giant kingfisher", probably a reference to the Kookaburra and hence the phonetic similarity.

 Only several buildings remain, including the old 'Buckaringa' woolshed on the Cookardinia-Henty Road and the Memorial Hall built in 1925.

 On the intersection of the Henty, Culcairn and Holbrook roads can be seen the (rapidly deteriorating) ruins of the Squatter's Arms Inn which was built in 1848.
 The Squatter's Arms Inn closed its doors to official trading in 1925 but then was briefly restored internally when it featured in the 1976 filming of Mad Dog Morgan, starring Dennis Hopper.

 History

 Pastoral runs

-In 1943 Robert Burke occupied the ‘Buckaginga’ pastoral run in the Murrumbidgee Pastoral District.
-At the time he was “the first settler in that part of the country, there being no other person occupying land within a circuit of 100 miles”.
+In 1843 Robert Burke occupied the ‘Buckaginga’ pastoral run in the Murrumbidgee Pastoral District.
+At the time he was "the first settler in that part of the country, there being no other person occupying land within a circuit of 100 miles".
 Six months later John Post, an ex-convict, took up the ‘Cookardinia’ run, adjoining ‘Buckaginga’ to the south.
 In 1847 the ‘Buckaginga’ license was sold to John Morrice.
 Later Morrice sold ‘Buckaginga’ to Osborne who ran the property as a sheep station.

 John Post lived on the ‘Cookardinia’ run with his wife and children.
 The property was used to raise fat cattle and for running a dairy.
-From January 1852 a lease “for Pastoral purposes only” was granted to John Post and John Keane for the ‘Cookardinia’ run.
+From January 1852 a lease "for Pastoral purposes only" was granted to John Post and John Keane for the ‘Cookardinia’ run.
 John Post's wife Bridget died in September 1863.